panoptesDev/Safecoin/docs/src/tour-de-sol/registration/validator-registration-and-rewards-faq.md

 To be eligible for rewards in a given stage, a validator must submit votes in &gt;= 90% of that stage’s slots.

-## Is there a relationship between the Tour de Safe testnet tokens and Safecoin mainnet tokens?
+## Is there a relationship between the Tour de Safe testnet tokens and Panoptis mainnet tokens?

 No. Please see section ”2d Tour de PANO Details” of the [TOUR DE PANO PARTICIPATION TERMS](https://drive.google.com/file/d/15ueLG6VJoQ5Hx4rnpjFeuL3pG5DbrBbE/view) for details.